-Learn how to best manage academic conflict during a course grade review, exam clash or hardship, or disagreement with an instructor.
+Learn how to best manage academic conflict during an exam clash or hardship, course grade review or disagreement with an instructor.

 Reviewing a course grade